 a.
 Output/Code 60% If you know that your program has problems, you should let the GTA know what parts are functional.
-Test cases that demonstrate the limited functionality are useful. b.
+Test cases that demonstrate the limited functionality are useful.

+b.
 Internal Comments 6% Beginning of file including main() should identify the assignment and who you are, along with giving a high-level description.
 Each function: identify each argument, describe processing, and each return.
 You may reference notes and text.
 Excess line-by-line comments are not needed, but the processing for each iteration of a (significant) loop should be explained. c.
 Modularity 6% Functions are used appropriately. main() is kept simple. d.
 Structure 6% Code is not unnecessarily complicated or long.
 It is often better to rewrite code rather than patching several times. e.
 Names 6% Should indicate the purpose of the function, variable/field, or type.
 Cute or misleading names will be penalized. f.
 Spacing 6% Indenting, blank lines, placement of {}.
 Be consistent. g.
 Generality 10% Program is not unnecessarily limited.

-All programs $\underline{\text{must}}$ be written in $\underline{\textbf{C}}$ to compile and execute on omega.uta.edu.
+All programs $\underline{\text{must}}$ be written in \underline{C} to compile and execute on omega.uta.edu.
 Details for program submission will be included with each assignment.

-You are responsible for correctly sending each programming assignment to the GTA as an attachment. (cc: yourself)
+You are responsible for correctly sending each programming assignment to the GTA as an email attachment from mavs.uta.edu. (cc: yourself, unload the attachment, compile, and execute to play it safe)

-Points will not be awarded for programs that do not compile.
+No points will be awarded for programs that do not compile.
 Points for b-g will not be awarded to submissions that are not substantially complete and perform significant processing.
+Submissions not reflecting algorithmic problem-solving techniques will not receive credit.